CodeCricut/BTimeLogger/README.md

 -   [Microsoft Dependency Injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) - dependency injection library for .NET
 -   [Scrutor](https://github.com/khellang/Scrutor) - DI extensions; used to register all depenendencies of a type (for example all view model factories) to the DI container
--   [MediatR](https://github.com/jbogard/MediatR) - used to implement global messaging using CQRS within the WPF app
+-   [MediatR](https://github.com/jbogard/MediatR) - used to implement global messaging within the WPF app

 Additional dependencies for the project can be found in the `.csproj` files of each project.